-Ms. Morgan says that it was ‘kinda funny’ the way the club started.
-Founded by her and juniors Cameron Monfared and Ayden Fox, they say they all came up with similar ideas at separate times in separate ways.
-All united with the same passion, they worked together to combine their ideas and Club Hope was born.
+The club was founded by Morgan and juniors Cameron Monfared and Ayden Fox.
+All three came up with similar ideas at separate times and in separate ways.
+They combined their ideas, and Club Hope was born.

-The biggest topic that Club Hope plans to tackle is advocating for a family shelter to be built in Beaverton.
+The biggest issue that Club Hope plans to tackle is advocating for a family shelter to be built in Beaverton.
 Currently, Beaverton has nothing in place for homeless residents under 18.
 The closest family shelter is in Gresham, but there’s competition for space.
-Many families end up living out of cars or motels, and students couch-surf at friends’ houses for weeks because shelters fill up so fast.
+Many families live out of cars or motels, and students couch-surf at friends’ houses for weeks because shelters fill up so fast.
 The city hasn’t responded to this crisis and has built an adult shelter that students aren’t allowed to stay in.

-Jacey Davidson, a member of the club says, “Club Hope is an interesting way to help out in the community.
+Jacey Davidson, a member of the club, is optimistic for the future.
+“Club Hope is an interesting way to help out in the community.
 I’m excited for what we have planned and I hope more people join in because we need all the help we can get!”